 Every thought you think, you have a choice as to the meaning?

+When you are at the grocery store and they are out of your favorite item, are you disappointed?
+Not affected?
+Do you try something different or do you talk to the manager and request your item be re-stocked?
 You see, you create a meaning even when you shop.
 Each and every thought that you think, you create a meaning.
 Furthermore it is your choice as to the meaning.

 You don’t have to forget, but you must forgive.